FreddyMaster/Debug-Duckers-Megathread/README.md

 - [Streamable](https://streamable.com/) Share videos on dicord more than 8 MB
 - [Media Bias Fact Check](https://mediabiasfactcheck.com/) :star2: Check media bias on any website
 - [Just Delete Me](https://justdeleteme.xyz/) :star2: Directly go to the delete account page
-- [Anon.to](https://anon.to/) URL shortener to de-referer or null-referer your links.
+- [Anon.to](https://anon.to/) URL shortener to de-referer or null-referer your links
-- [Privacy.com](https://privacy.com/) Privacy creates secure virtual cards and completes checkout forms for you, saving you time and money while masking your real card details.
+- [Privacy.com](https://privacy.com/) Privacy creates secure virtual cards and completes checkout forms for you, saving you time and money while masking your real card details
-- [Multiup](https://multiup.org/) Website which allows you to upload files to several different file hosting websites.
+- [Multiup](https://multiup.org/) Website which allows you to upload files to several different file hosting websites
 - [Grabber](https://grabber.co.in/) Download stock images from Shutterstock
-- [Shodan](https://www.shodan.io/) Shodan is the world's first search engine for Internet-connected devices.
+- [Shodan](https://www.shodan.io/) Shodan is the world's first search engine for Internet-connected devices
-- [Bandersnatch Interactive Player](https://mehotkhan.github.io/BandersnatchInteractive/) Online video player for watching the new interactive episode of Black Mirror, "Bandersnatch".
+- [Bandersnatch Interactive Player](https://mehotkhan.github.io/BandersnatchInteractive/) Online video player for watching the new interactive episode of Black Mirror, "Bandersnatch"
+- [Dev Docs](https://devdocs.io) Documentation for all your programming and open source needs

 ## Miscellaneous
 - [UK ISP Court Orders](http://www.ukispcourtorders.co.uk/) List of websites recently taken down in the UK by the High Court.
 Use a VPN to access them, they must be pretty good!